Kolibrei/SWD/README.md

 ### What does it do?

 Flask provides a webserver which can seamlessly serve HTML from so called templates.
-Usually these templates are used in conjuntion with Jinja2, to provide interaction or dynamic content on a webpage.
+Usually these templates are used in conjunction with Jinja2, to provide interaction or dynamic content on a webpage.
 We decided to use pure javascript instead, because Jinja tends to be kinda clunky.
 Besides implementing it with Javascript was a good learning experience, since non of us had worked with it before.